-Through XpresSpa Group's XpresTest, Inc. subsidiary ("XpresTest"), the company launched XpresCheckTM Wellness Centers, also in airports.
+Through XpresSpa Group's subsidiary, XpresTest, Inc.("XpresTest"), the Company launched XpresCheckTM Wellness Centers, also in airports.
 XpresCheck offers COVID-19 and other medical diagnostic testing services to the traveling public, as well as airline, airport and concessionaire employees, and TSA and U.S. Customs and Border Protection agents.
-XpresTest has entered into managed services agreements ("MSAs") with professional medical services companies that provide health care services to patients.
+XpresTest has entered into managed services agreements ("the MSAs") with professional medical services companies that provide health care services to patients.
 The medical services companies pay XpresTest a monthly fee to operate in the XpresCheck Wellness Centers.
-Under the terms of the MSAs, we provide office space, equipment, supplies, non-licensed staff, and management services in return for a management fee.
+Under the terms of the MSAs, the Company provides office space, equipment, supplies, non-licensed staff, and management services in return for a management fee.